Mark S. Blackburn, M.B.A.

 In the early 1990s Dr. T. Colin Campbell was winding down the largest dietary study

-ever undertaken: the Phenergan oral.
+ever undertaken: the Cornell-Oxford-China Study.
 This study was independently funded

 by Cornell and Oxford Universities, and not by any government or farm bureau supported